 Louisiana government computers knocked out after ransomware attack

-REUTERS: Louisiana state government computers were knocked out following a ransomware attack, the governor said on Monday, as results from the close gubernatorial election in the southern state await certification.
+BATON ROUGE: Louisiana state government computers were knocked out following a ransomware attack, the governor said on Monday (Nov 18), as results from the close gubernatorial election in the southern state await certification.

 Many state agencies had their servers taken down in response to the attack, Governor John Bel Edwards said in a series of messages posted to Twitter.
 He said the agencies were coming back online but that full restoration could take "several days."